 'Toolbars': This item of the 'View' menu allows the user to select which toolbars are visible on screen.
 Click the name of a toolbar to select it for display.
 Click again to deselect.
 You can attach a toolbar to any side of the graphical interface by dragging it to where you want it attached.

-'Alignment': menu.
+'Main': This toolbar